yamotech/activerecord-dbt/README.md

           meta:
             relationship_type: one-to-one
     - name: first_name
-      description: Write a description of the 'profiles.#{name}' column.
+      description: Write a description of the 'profiles.first_name' column.
       tests:
       - not_null
     - name: last_name
-      description: Write a description of the 'profiles.#{name}' column.
+      description: Write a description of the 'profiles.last_name' column.
       tests:
       - not_null
     - name: created_at